VPN Review: HideMyAss!

 HMA's features aren't breathtaking, however, its server infrastructure is.
-HMA stands way above its competitors, offering more than 940 VPN servers, in 280 locations, spread across 190 countries, easily surpassing those who claim to offer a 'wide-reaching' network.
-HMA has servers in almost every corner of the globe, even if some of these are 'virtual servers' (and noted as such).
+HMA stands way above its competitors, offering more than 1,080 VPN servers, in 280 locations, spread across 190 countries, easily surpassing those who claim to offer "wide-reaching" networks.
+HMA has servers in almost every corner of the globe, even though some of these are 'virtual servers' (and noted as such).

 HMA has even staked its claim in regions where other VPN providers have traditionally been less active, such as Central and South America, as well as Africa, and Asia.

 The speed of all VPNs which we tested was evaluated using a server in Europe with a 1 GB/s connection.
-We tested random HMA servers at different times of the day to more accurately evaluate their performances.
+We tested random HMA servers in the US and Germany at different times of the day to more accurately assess their performances.
 More information concerning our methodology can be found in our VPN speed test.

 The table below shows the average results from the last 365 days, arranged in order of download and upload speed (descending):

-When the test was conducted, HMA clocked a download speed of 158.2 MB/s and an upload speed of 16.9 MB/s, gaining it a decent sixth place in our ranking.
+When we performed our assessment, HMA clocked a download speed of 167.7 MB/s and an upload speed of 16.1 MB/s, securing a very respectable fifth place in our ranking.
 This was not far off from the best providers.